A double power-law fit to the computed stellar $\log(\tau/{\rm y})$-$\log(m/m_\odot)$ relation: Discussion and conclusion

 With regard to globular clusters with age equal to $\tau_{0.9}$ (first vertical line on the right of $\log(\tau/{\rm y})=10$), an inspection of Fig.\,\ref{f:fras} shows a present star mass fraction, $0.07\appleq s\appleq 0.35$, according if $-2\ge p\ge-3$, in particular $s\approx0.15$ for the Salpeter's exponent, $p=-2.35$, close to a linear dependence of the star mass fraction on the logarithmic stellar lifetime.
 Then a mild stellar initial mass function, $p\approx-2.1$, implies an initial mass larger by a factor of about ten, for globular clusters with age equal to $\tau_{0.9}$, in the case under consideration.

 The main results of the current note can be summarized as follows. \begin{description} \item[(1) ] The computed $\log(\tau/{\rm y})$-$\log(m/m_\odot)$ relation for the stellar initial mass range, $0.6\le m/m_\odot\le120.0$, and the stellar initial metallicity range, $0.0004\le Z\le0.0500$, tabulated in an earlier attempt (Portinari et al. 1998) is fitted to a good extent by a double power-law for assigned initial metallicity, which can be reduced to a single power-law for the whole set of initial metallicities.
 The relative errors, $R[\log(\tau/{\rm y})]=1-\log(\tau_{\rm fit}/{\rm y})/\log(\tau/{\rm y})$, do not exceed about 2\% for the double power-law and 4\% for the single power-law. \item[(2) ] The interpolation curve, expressed by a single power-law, can be extrapolated towards both high-mass and low-mass stars.
 In the former alternative, stellar lifetimes are understimated by a factor less than 2 up to $m/m_\odot= 1000$ (Portinari et al. 1998) and by a fiducial factor less than 4 up to $m/m_\odot\to+\infty$.
-In the latter alternative, stellar lifetimes are overstimated by a factor less than about 3 down to $m/m_\odot=0.25$ and by an unacceptably large factor down to $m/m_\odot=0.08$ (Laughlin et al. 1997). \item[(3) ] The first derivative, $\diff(\tau/{\rm y})/\diff(m/m_\odot)$, related to the single power-law interpolation curve, is a generalization of the equation of the exponential decay, which could be the starting point for a theoretical interpretation of the $\log(\tau/{\rm y})$-$\log(m/m_\odot)$ relation. \item[(4) ] In the special case of a single star generation with stellar initial mass function defined by a power-law, using the single power-law interpolation curve within the mass range, $0.6\le m/m_\odot\le120.0$, the star mass fraction declines in time at a decreasing rate for mild stellar initial mass function $(p\appleq-2)$ and at an increasing rate for steep stellar initial mass function $(p\appgeq-3)$, where a linear trend is exhibited for a value of the exponent close to the Salpeter's value $(p_{\rm lin}\approx-2.35)$. \end{description}
+In the latter alternative, stellar lifetimes are overstimated by a factor less than about 3 down to $m/m_\odot=0.25$ and by an unacceptably large factor down to $m/m_\odot=0.08$ (Laughlin et al. 1997). \item[(3) ] In the special case of a single star generation with stellar initial mass function defined by a power-law, using the single power-law interpolation curve within the mass range, $0.6\le m/m_\odot\le120.0$, the star mass fraction declines in time at a decreasing rate for mild stellar initial mass function $(p\appleq-2)$ and at an increasing rate for steep stellar initial mass function $(p\appgeq-3)$, where a linear trend is exhibited for a value of the exponent close to the Salpeter's value $(p_{\rm lin}\approx-2.35)$. \end{description}